Ruben1729/enum2map/README.md

 [<img alt="github" src="https://img.shields.io/badge/github-ruben1729/enum2map-8da0cb?style=for-the-badge&labelColor=555555&logo=github" height="20">](https://github.com/Ruben1729/enum2map)
 [<img alt="crates.io" src="https://img.shields.io/crates/v/enum2map.svg?style=for-the-badge&color=fc8d62&logo=rust" height="20">](https://crates.io/crates/enum2map)

 This crate provides a way to transform an enum with associated data into a hashmap.
-This idea came to me as I was working on my UI library.
+This idea came to me as I was working on my [UI library](https://github.com/Ruben1729/clover_ui).

 I wanted to implement styling in a very flexible way.
 Essentially, every style property is optional unless it's defined.
 This would have been extremely annoying to implement with a struct as all properties would have had to be an Option<T>.

-With enum2map, I can define an enum with associated data for each key and the crate will take care of turning it into a map with setters and getters for each thing.
+Instead, I just simply create my enum with associated data and transform it into a map.
+I can later easily access each value with an iterator and manipulate it however I want.

 ```toml
 [dependencies]